1. Falcons- C.J. Stroud, QB, Ohio State

 The Bears finally found themselves a franchise QB in Fields, but unfortunately for them they've failed to surround him with much talent.
 They traded their best defensive player in Mack, let their best offensive player in Robinson leave in Free Agency, and didn't have a 1st round pick this year to help their team.
 So now they're going into next season with a QB who still needs development, a 1st year head coach, an O-line that was one of the worst in the league, and few WRs for Fields to rely on.
 They could finish better than this since they still have some talent on defense, as well as one of the easiest strengths of schedule in the NFC, but I think a top 4 pick for them is still likely.
 Considering they already have their franchise QB in Fields, if they were to finish with a pick this high, it would make sense for them to trade down with a team that desperately wants one of the top QBs from this loaded class.

 The Jaguars should improve after having a solid offseason paired with having an easy strength of schedule, but I don't see them finishing much better than this due to the various holes on their roster.
 One of those holes would be their skill position players, since even though they spent a lot of money on WRs in Free Agency, none of them are a true WR1.
-So, in order to help Lawrence develop to his full potential, it would make sense to get the best WR in the class here, especially since they have an offensive-minded coach who supposedly really wanted to take an offensive player with their 1st overall pick last year.
+So, in order to help Lawrence develop to his full potential, it would make sense to get the best WR in the class here.
+Personally I think the best WR in this class is Smith-Njigba, but a lot of people are high on Boutte due to his speed and athleticism, and the Jaguars already demonstrated last year by picking Walker over Hutchinson that they prioritize high upside/potential.

 The Lions have some solid talent on their team, and a very easy strength of schedule, but unfortunately for them, Jared Goff is still their starting QB, so they shouldn't expect too much improvement.
 Considering Goff will only have one year left on his contract, the Lions would be wise to use this pick on their next franchise QB.
 For a coach who wants his team to be "kneecap biters", getting a guy whose nickname is "Big Dick Van Dyke" seems like a good fit for them.